 - 2 teaspoons Cajun seasoning, more if desired (try using the Cajun blend)

 - a little salt and pepper if desired; (many Cajun seasonings already have both)

 - about 1/4 cup Roux (perhaps just a bit more)

 If this is your first time making a dark roux, you may want to make it ahead and concentrate on it, rather than multitasking.
-Roux takes 30 to 35 minutes.
-Roux can be made in larger quantities and the extra and stored in the fridge in a little canning jar, where it will keep indefinitely.
-If you wish to make just for this recipe, use 1/4 cup oil and 1/4 cup flour; it will measure slightly more than 1/4 cup when it’s done, but it’s fine.
+Roux takes 30 to 35 minutes and can be made in larger quantities and the extra and stored in the fridge or freezer where it will keep indefinitely.
+If you wish to make Roux just for this recipe, use 1/4 cup oil and 1/4 cup flour; it will measure slightly more than 1/4 cup when it’s done, but it’s fine.
 See link under ingredients for instructions.

 Heat oil in pan over medium to medium-high heat and cook sausage until fat is mostly rendered and the sausage is lightly browned.
 Remove and place on a plate.
 Season chicken with salt and pepper and brown (but do not cook through) in the same pan.
 Remove and add to the same plate as sausage, but keep separate.
 You’ll add it back in when you turn the rice (which is when it will cook through) but the sausage goes in earlier, so don’t mix it together.